Bryan Staring

-Bryan Staring (/ˈstɑːrɪŋ/ STAR-ing; born 1 June 1987 in Perth) is an Australian Grand Prix motorcycle racer, currently competing in the 2023 Australian Superbike Championship (ASBK), aboard a Yamaha YZF-R1M for the MotoGo Yamaha Racing Team, owned by Patrick Li, the owner of the MotoGo Motorcycles, a motorcycle dealership located Bentleigh, Victoria.
+Bryan Staring (/ˈstɑːrɪŋ/ STAR-ing; born 1 June 1987 in Perth) is an Australian Grand Prix motorcycle racer, who last competed in the 2023 Australian Superbike Championship (ASBK), aboard a Yamaha YZF-R1M for the MotoGo Yamaha Racing Team, owned by Patrick Li, the owner of the MotoGo Motorcycles, a motorcycle dealership located Bentleigh, Victoria.

 The 2023 season saw Staring finishing in seventh place overall in the Australian Superbike Championship, which was held over seven rounds, across four different states and the Northern Territory (Hidden Valley Raceway in Darwin in June, which ran alongside the Repco Supercars Championship).